ybenitezf/adela-common/README.md

-# Paquetes comunes para la solución de Adelante.cu
+# Common code for adelante.cu